orra-dev/orra/docs/actions.md

 }
 ```

-This orchestration might involve multiple services, tools as a service and agents:
+This orchestration might involve multiple services, tools as services and agents:
 - Payment processing service
 - Inventory management tool as a service
 - Delivery scheduling agent